mrwadson/callback-csv-parser/README.md

 ## Callback CSV Parser

-Parsing CSV file (using callbacks) into new CSV file with changed data and new (updated) header.
+Parsing CSV file using callbacks into new CSV file with changed data and header.

 ## Requirements